 Over the course of many years spanning from 2005 to 2013, the Historic Preservation Commission was appointed and worked diligently to identify a Local Historic District and draft a set of design guidelines that would act as the historic regulations for properties within the district.
 The proposed boundaries and draft guidelines underwent a public review process with residents and owners from the proposed district to ensure that the proposed regulations were aligned with local priorities and historic values.
 As part of this review process, presentations were shared with residents concerning the proposed district and the guidelines have been revised throughout the process as deemed appropriate.

 of Fearnbach History Services, Inc. compiled an inventory and a report of the proposed local historic district area.
-On May 2, 2013, the Historic Preservation Commission endorsed the report, authorized submission to the State Historic Preservation Office for comment, and has made the report available for public review and comment.
+On May 2, 2013, the Historic Preservation Commission endorsed the report, authorized submission to the State Historic Preservation Office for comment, and made the report available for public review and comment.